-Many bike stores in Singapore have plenty of dark, masculine bikes, but Hello, Bicycle! has a sizeable range of elegant-looking pastel ones females will love.
+Many bicycle shops in Singapore have plenty of dark, masculine bikes, but Hello, Bicycle! has a sizeable range of elegant-looking pastel ones females will love.
 Skirt-wearing riders will find it easy to step on and off their Dutchi 3 ($880), thanks to its low curved frame.
 And it doesn’t hurt that it’s in a delicious pink shade.

 Image credit: @rawroo_and_allipop